learnbyexample/learn_gnuawk/gnu_awk.md

 ## Strings and Numbers

 Some examples so far have already used string and numeric literals.
 As mentioned earlier, `awk` tries to provide a concise way to construct a solution from the command line.
 The data type of a value is determined based on the syntax used.
 String literals are represented inside double quotes.
-Numbers can be integers or floating point.
+Numbers can be integers or floating-point.
 Scientific notation is allowed as well.
 See [gawk manual: Constant Expressions](https://www.gnu.org/software/gawk/manual/gawk.html#Constants) for more details.

 ```bash
 $ # BEGIN{} is also useful to write awk program without any external input